Microservices vs Monoliths Part 5: Common Pitfalls and How to Avoid Them

 Following the Wrong Success Metrics

-• Number of microservices (more isn't better)
+• Number of microservices (more isn't inherently better)

 • Lines of code per service (smaller isn't necessarily better)

-• Deployment frequency and lead time
+• Deployment frequency and lead time for changes

 • Mean time to recovery from failures